-It should be noted that the AEAT.xml and OSN.xml files referenced contain the AEAT and OSN XML fragments as described in A/331 [1], respectively.
-The Receiver shall extract the XML fragment from the binary LLS table and GZIP encoding.
+The referenced service guide files, in this example, Service.xml, Schedule.xml and Content.xml, shall contain the Service, Schedule and Content XML fragments as described in A/332 [2], respectively.
+The Receiver shall extract each XML fragment from the binary SGDU structure before making it available to the Broadcaster Application.